For Current and Potential Authors

 "Thank you for the most wonderful historical information regarding the White House.
 I just love reading each issue from cover...

-The White House Historical Association is proud to partner with DreamWakers to produce a mini-series of video lectures for students...
+The White House Historical Association is proud to partner with DreamWakers on a variety of programs and initiatives.
+DreamWakers partners...

 Historian and author William Seale's The Imperial Season: Americas Capital in the Time of the First Ambassadors, 1893-1918 describes a...